KCisSICKnasty/SICKnasty-FO4/README.md

 ***NOTE: The method SICKnasty - FO4 uses for root files is called the "Stock Game" method.
 What this means is that a version of Fallout 4 is already included for you in a folder called "game" within your installation location.
 This method keeps your Steam installation untouched and uninstalling the list is as simple as deleting your install location.***

-- Make sure that the version of Fallout 4 MO2 is pointing to is the version in "game" (You can check this in MO2 by clicking the gear icon > Settings > Paths)
 - In MO2, you will see a dropdown menu on the right side, to the left of the "Run" button
 - Select F4SE
 - Click "Run" (this is how you should run the game each time)